|Follow PSU Football:||Follow @PennStateFball|

 Awards: Named to the watch list for the Polynesian College Football Player of the Year Award.

 Akron (9/2): Made two stops, both coming in the first half...Combined with Brandon Smith on a second-quarter tackle for loss...Was a part of a defense that logged 14.0 tackles for loss, the most since recording 15.0 vs. Temple in 2015...Part of a defense that logged a season-opening shutout for the first time since 2007 (FIU, 59-0).
-Pittsburgh (9/9): Logged a career-high eight stops to tie with Jason Cabinda and Nick Scott for No. 2 on the team...Added 1.5 tackles for loss, including a solo takedown of Pittsburgh quarterback Ben DiNucci on third-and-goal in the fourth quarter...Combined with Torrence Brown on a first-quarter tackle for loss...Part of a defense that piled up five sacks, its most since logging six last season vs. No. 2 Ohio State.
+Pittsburgh (9/9): Logged a career-high eight stops to tie with Jason Cabinda and Nick Scott for No. 2 on the team...Added 1.5 tackles for loss, including a solo takedown of Pittsburgh quarterback Ben DiNucci on third-and-goal in the fourth quarter...Combined with Torrence Brown on a first-quarter tackle for loss...Part of a defense that piled up five sacks, its most since logging six last season vs. No. 2 Ohio State (10/22/16).
 Georgia State (9/16): Made one tackle...A part of a unit that posted its second shutout of the season, marking the first time since 2009 a Nittany Lion defense posted two shutouts in a single season. at Iowa (9/23): Had two assisted tackles...Combined with Jason Cabinda on a second-quarter tackle for loss.
 Indiana (9/30): Totaled four tackles...Added one quarterback hurry. at Northwestern (10/7): Tallied four tackles - all solo...Had a second-quarter solo tackle for loss...Recovered Northwestern's on-side kick attempt with 1:45 to play in the fourth quarter.
-Michigan (10/21): Ranked second on the team with seven tackles...Part of a defense that held the Wolverines scoreless over the final 40:03 of the game. at Ohio State (10/28): Totaled seven tackles, including a career-high 2.0 tackles for loss, both solo stops behind the line...Recovered a first-quarter fumble and returned it 26 yards to set up Penn State second touchdown of the game...Returned two kickoffs for 70 yards, including a career-long 59-yarder in the second quarter. at Michigan State (11/4): Posted a career-high-tying eight tackles...Had one pass breakup and one quarterback hurry.
+Michigan (10/21): Ranked second on the team with seven tackles...Part of a defense that held the Wolverines scoreless over the final 40:03 of the game. at Ohio State (10/28): Totaled seven tackles, including a career-high 2.0 tackles for loss...Recovered a first-quarter fumble and returned it 26 yards to set up Penn State second touchdown of the game...Returned two kickoffs for 70 yards, including a career-long 59-yarder in the second quarter. at Michigan State (11/4): Posted a career-high-tying eight tackles...Had one pass breakup and one quarterback hurry.
 Rutgers (11/11): Made one tackle...Added one pass breakup...Part of a defense that allowed just 43 passing yards, the fewest in a game since giving up 32 vs. Army (2015)...The 43 passing yards are the fewest allowed by Penn State in Big Ten play...Held Rutgers to just seven pass completions, the second-fewest allowed by the Nittany Lions in a Big Ten game.
-Nebraska (11/18): Had one tackle...Returned two kickoffs for 22 yards, including a long of 12 yards.
+Nebraska (11/18): Had one tackle...Returned two kickoffs for 22 yards, including a long of 12 yards. at Maryland (11/25): Made one tackle...Part of a defense that held the Terps scoreless in the first half, marking the seventh time in 2017 the Nittany Lion defense held an opponent scoreless in at least one half. vs. Washington (12/30): Had two stops.

 ➤ 2016 ➤ Sophomore Season